akrabat/joindin-api/README.md

         npm run test_write

+#### Versbose output

+The `--verbose` flag will show more details of the tests being run.
+Pass this to the testrunner using npm's `--` argument:

+        npm run test_write -- --verbose

 ### Unit Tests

 There are some tests set up, which use PHPUnit; these can be found in the